MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Denmark/how-to-set-up-standard-coa.md

 ---

-# Introduction in Standard Chart of Accounts in Denmark
+# Standard Chart of Accounts in Denmark

-New Danish bookkeeping act requires using a standard chart of accounts.
-The Danish tax authority provides a standard chart of accounts that can be used.
-The chart of accounts is used when preparing annual accounts and calculating regular tax and VAT payments.
-Users can use any chart of account as they want in the **Chart of Accounts** page, but for required reporting they must map all GL account with the standard chart of accounts required by the law using the **G/L Mapping page**.
+The new Danish bookkeeping act requires the use of a standard chart of accounts.
+Because of this requirement, the Danish tax authority is providing a standard chart of accounts that can be used.
+Use the chart of accounts when you prepare annual accounts and calculate regular tax and VAT payments.
+You can use any chart of accounts included on the **Chart of Accounts** page, but for required reporting, you must map all GL account with the standard chart of accounts required by the law using the **G/L Mapping page**.

 ## Set up Standard Chart of Accounts

-G/L accounts require a specific standard chart of accounts for usage in Denmark.
-Before you start you need to be sure that you have installed **Audit Files Extension** Microsoft app.
-Therefore, after you configure your G/L accounts, your exported files (SAF-T and Regnskab Basis) will be based on the configired mappings.
-To configure standard chart of accounts, follow steps to provide the G/L account explained in this article [Audit file export](../../finance-how-to-export-audit-files.md).
+GL accounts require a specific standard chart of accounts for use in Denmark.
+Before you start, make sure you install the **Audit Files Extension** Microsoft app.
+After you configure your GL accounts, your exported files (SAF-T and Regnskab Basis) are based on the configured mappings.
+To configure a standard chart of accounts, provide the GL account as explained in this article [Audit file export](../../finance-how-to-export-audit-files.md).

 For more information, see [Danish Local Functionality](denmark-local-functionality.md).